Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)

 RECURRENT BLADDER INFECTIONS

 Bladder infections versus other causes — Some adults, especially women, develop bladder infections frequently.
-In this case, it is important to confirm that your symptoms (eg, pain or burning, frequency, and urgency) are caused by a bladder infection.
+In this case, it is important to confirm at least once that your symptoms (eg, burning, frequency, and urgency) are caused by a bladder infection.
 Symptoms are usually similar from one infection to another.
-The best way to confirm an infection is to have a urine culture (see 'Urine culture' above).
+As noted above, the best way to confirm an infection is to have urine tests, including a urine culture, performed.
+However, if your symptoms are typical for bladder infection and you do not have vaginal irritation or discharge, your provider will usually treat you without ordering a urine culture.
+(See 'Urinary tract infection diagnosis' above.)

-If your urine culture is negative for infection, other causes of pain, burning, and frequency should be investigated.
+If a urine culture is performed and is negative for infection, other causes of pain, burning, and frequency should be considered.
 However, some urinary tract infections are caused by small quantities of bacteriuria that may not be detected on a typical urine culture.
 Therefore, in some cases your provider may choose to continue you on antibiotics even if the culture is reported to be negative.
-(See "Patient information: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)
+(See "Patient education: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)

 Tests for these conditions may include a computed tomography (CT) scan, ultrasound, or cystoscopy (looking inside the bladder with a thin, lighted telescope-like instrument).

 If you continue to notice blood in your urine after your bladder infection has cleared, you should have further testing.
-(See "Patient information: Blood in the urine (hematuria) in adults (Beyond the Basics)".)
+(See "Patient education: Blood in the urine (hematuria) in adults (Beyond the Basics)".)

 Preventing recurrent UTIs — Women with recurrent urinary tract infections may be advised to take steps to prevent bladder infections, including one or more of the following:

-Cranberry products — Taking cranberry juice or cranberry tablets has been promoted as one way to help prevent frequent bladder infections.
-However, this has not been proven in clinical studies.
+Cranberry products — Taking cranberry juice, cranberry tablets, or D-mannose has been promoted as one way to help prevent frequent bladder infections.
+However, several studies demonstrate no benefit with cranberry, and those studies showing that cranberry and D-mannose reduce the risk of recurrent bladder infections are not convincing.

 Drinking more fluid and urinating after intercourse — Although studies have not proven that drinking more fluids or urinating soon after intercourse can prevent infection, some healthcare providers recommend these measures since they are not harmful.
 Drinking more fluid may help to wash out bacteria that enter the bladder.

 Postmenopausal women — Postmenopausal women who develop recurrent bladder infections may benefit from using vaginal estrogen.
-Vaginal estrogen is available in a flexible ring that is worn in the vagina for three months (eg, Estring®), a small tablet (Vagifem®), or a cream (eg, Premarin® or Estrace®).
+Vaginal estrogen is available in a flexible ring that is worn in the vagina for three months (eg, Estring), a small vaginal insert (Vagifem), or a cream (eg, Premarin or Estrace).
 Vaginal estrogen is discussed in more detail in a separate topic review.
-(See "Patient information: Vaginal dryness (Beyond the Basics)".)
+(See "Patient education: Vaginal dryness (Beyond the Basics)".)

 Antibiotics — A preventive antibiotic treatment may be recommended if you repeatedly develop bladder infections and have not responded to other preventive measures.
-Antibiotics are highly effective in preventing recurrent bladder infections and can be taken in several different ways.
+Antibiotics are highly effective in preventing recurrent bladder infections but can cause side effects and promote the growth of resistant bacteria, which are more difficult to treat if they cause subsequent urinary tract infections.
+Therefore, antibiotics for preventing urinary tract infections should only be considered after trying the above preventive approaches.
+Preventive antibiotics can be taken in several different ways:

-- Antibiotics following intercourse – In women who develop urinary tract infections after sex, taking a single low dose antibiotic after intercourse can help to prevent bladder infections.
+●Antibiotics following intercourse – In women who develop urinary tract infections after sex, taking a single low dose antibiotic after intercourse can help to prevent bladder infections.
+This usually results in less antibiotic use than continuous antibiotics.

-- Self-treatment – A plan to begin antibiotics at the first sign of a bladder infection may be recommended in some situations.
+●Self-treatment – A plan to begin antibiotics at the first sign of a bladder infection may be recommended in some situations.
 Before starting this regimen, it is important that you have had testing (urine cultures) to confirm that your symptoms are caused by a bladder infection; some people have symptoms of a bladder infection but do not actually have an infection.
-(See "Patient information: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)
+(See "Patient education: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION